Wesleycoding/Wesleyformat/README.md

-# Wesleyformat encryption and extraction guide.
+# Wesleyformat compression and extraction guide.
 To compress your .txt file to a .wes file,
 1. Name your .txt file doc.txt and put it into the Compress folder.
 2. Click on Compressor.exe